Alexandre-Verissimo/Alaksandu/README.md

 ### Welcome 👋

-My name is Alexandre Veríssimo, i'm a brazilian Developer studant, i'm programmer with knowledge of some tools such as Js, Html, Css, Java, Python, C#, Angular, Spring, Node, Love coding and i work hard to be a great programmer in the future.
+My name is Alexandre Veríssimo, i'm a brazilian Developer studant, i'm programmer with knowledge of some tools such as Js, Html, Css, Java, Python, Angular, Spring, Node, Love coding and i work hard to be a great programmer in the future.

 So, welcome to my space and feel free to see my projects.